-The slide stop is held in place by a spring detent.
+The slide stop is spring loaded downward.
 Therefore, when there is a loaded magazine in place and the pistol is jarred, the slide can fly forward and chamber a cartridge.
 For this reason and as an essential safety practice, the user should always be careful to keep fingers away from the trigger, keep the safety on, and always keep the pistol pointed in a safe direction.

-Magazines: The Ruger 9mm magazines are not interchangeable with Ruger pistol magazines of any other caliber even though they may appear similar and may hold other cartridges.
+Magazines: The Ruger .45 Auto (.45 ACP) magazines are not interchangeable with Ruger pistol magazines of any other caliber even though they may appear similar and may hold other cartridges.
 Use of incorrect magazines in any pistol will result in malfunctions.
-Ruger 9mm magazines are either unmarked as to caliber or are marked "9mm cal. only".
-All other Ruger centerfire pistol magazines, which are similar in appearance, are marked as to caliber (".40 Auto Cal.," etc.).